 Theoretically, a vampire is one of the sexiest supernatural transformations you can have in fiction.
 You remain young, you become strong and agile, and nothing can kill you.
 However, Happiness makes us rethink the vampiric mythos by realizing that it would really suck to have those kinds of powers, at least in a world like ours.

-As is status quo, the mangaka Shuzo Oshimi (Flowers of Evil, Blood in the Tracks) continues to gives us a harsh reality check in this work.
+As is the status quo, the mangaka Shuzo Oshimi (Flowers of Evil, Blood in the Tracks) continues to give us a harsh reality check in this work.
 Some things are only cute, romantic, or awesome when placed in fiction based on wishful thinking.
 When the same ideas are relocated into a more realistic setting, they can become even more tragic and disturbing than you had thought in the first place.

 Vampires have always been a source of horror.
 In Happiness, the true terror is to witness yourself being uprooted from your family, future, and mortality by the apparent whim of an unnatural creature.
 Can you still find happiness in these circumstances?
 The odds are definitely not in the characters’ favor.
 That’s for sure.